La5te2/ChessAI/Eleginus.md

 ### 3.3 Initialization

-The padding row is initialized to zero, and every active embedding row uses an independent
+The padding row is initialized to zero, and every active embedding row is initialized independently from
-$\mathcal N(0,1)$ initialization.
+$\mathcal N(0,1)$.
 The first two affine layers use fan-in initialization,

 $$
 W_{ij},b_i\sim